-Step 2: Dig the top layer to make the ground as flat as possible.
-Clear any excess soil to one side and measure four rows of three blocks.
-This will keep an even distribution of weight for the shed base.
+Dig out the top layer to make your ground as flat as possible, exposing the soil below.
+Make sure to clear the excess soil and measure out four rows of blocks.
+Doing this will help to keep an even distribution of weight.

-Step 4: Once you the shed base is level, you can start to add your shed base on top.
-Start from one side and screw the base on top of the timber panels.
-You’ll then have a solid and sturdy base to place your shed on.
+Once the ground is well-levelled, begin building your shed base on top.
+Starting from one side, screw the base on top of the timber panels.
+You’ve now got a sturdy base for your shed to be built onto!

 - Buildings bricks or blocks

-Step 1: Start by digging out the soil to create a flat surface.
-Balance the cut and fill by using the soil dug out of the slope to build up the platform for the shed.
+Start by digging out the soil from the slope to create a flat surface, making the ground level.
+You can then balance where you’ve cut and fill it using the extra dirt you’ve dug out.
+This will help build the platform for the shed.

 Compact the soil or use gravel to create a level platform.
 If you’re using gravel, this will also need to be compacted.
 Top tip: If you’re filling it with gravel, use some filter fabric to prevent soil from falling back in.